krjoha/pine-grove/content/posts/offer/index.en.md

     enable: false
 ---

 We leverage our expertise in AI and data engineering to make your business more efficient.
-Whether you already have a data team or are just starting out, we provide the resources you need to succeed with your data projects.
+Whether you already have a data team or are just starting out, we provide the resources you need to succeed with your data projects. <!--more-->

 ## Upskilling in AI & Machine Learning